babylonlabs-io/simple-staking/docs/WalletIntegration.md

     } catch (error: Error | any) {
       throw new Error(error?.message || error);
     }
+  } else {
+    return await response.text();
   }
-  return await response.text();
 }

 /**
  * Returns the balance of an address.
  * @param address - The Bitcoin address in string format.
  * @returns A promise that resolves to the amount of satoshis that the address
  *          holds.
  */
 export async function getAddressBalance(address: string): Promise<number> {
   const response = await fetch(addressInfoUrl(address));
   if (!response.ok) {